2020 Summer Paralympics: Student attendees and COVID-19

 Tokyo governor Yuriko Koike pressed ahead for students to be allowed to attend the Paralympics with the Paralympic organizing committee in Tokyo arguing "it's important to have students view athletes with disabilities" for their education on disability.
 This has been remarked on due to their being a state of emergency in Tokyo concerning the illness.
 Chiba Prefecture later dropped from the program due to two teachers being found to have COVID-19 infections.

 Assault by a member of the Georgian team

-The reining judo paralympic champion from Georgia, Zviad Gogotchuri, was arrested after assaulting a security guard at a Tokyo hotel on 16 August 2021.
+The reigning judo paralympic champion from Georgia, Zviad Gogotchuri, was arrested after assaulting a security guard at a Tokyo hotel on 16 August 2021.
 The visually impaired judoka from Georgia was later ejected from the games.

 Men's judo 81 kg

 Japan's Aramitsu Kitazono was scheduled to compete in the round of 16 events of the men's 81 kg category.
 However, he was forced to withdraw at the last minute, two days before his scheduled event after sustaining injuries to his head and legs during an incident that happened on 26 August 2021 at the Paralympics Village.
 It was revealed Aramitsu was hit by a Toyota e-Palette driverless vehicle, which was under manual control by an operator, when he was walking on the pedestrian crossing.
 His opponent Dmytro Solovey of Ukraine automatically qualified to the quarterfinals as a result of Aramitsu's late withdrawal.